Yale-Medicaid/Documentation/README.md

 mkdocs serve
 ```

+If that doesn't work, try typing `python3 -m mkdocs serve`.

 This will provide output indicating any warnings or issues.
 The last line shows where the website is locally served, which can be opened in any web browser.

 ```